IGNF/lidar-for-fuel/README.md

-# LidarForFuel industrialiazation
+# LidarForFuel industrialization

 This repo contains the code [lidarForFuel](https://github.com/oliviermartin7/LidarForFuel) written with R and developped by Olivier Martin : that code be re-written to accommodate specified changes to industralization.

 ## Content

 lidarforfuel aims to compute fuel metrics from airborne LiDAR data and map them at a large scale.
-Currently, two R functions have been developed: 1) fPCpretreatment: pretreatment of a point cloud 2) pad_metrics: calculate PAD and 3) ffuelmetrics2Rast(): computing fuel metrics.
+Currently, two R functions have been developed:
+1) fPCpretreatment: pretreatment of a point cloud
+2) pad_metrics: calculate PAD and
+3) ffuelmetrics2Rast(): computing fuel metrics.
 These functions can be used either at the plot scale for specific analyses on small areas or at a large scale using a catalog of LiDAR tiles from the lidR package.

 ![Illustration summarising the global approach!](img/readme_1_general.png)